jacbart/Swiper_System/README.md

-# TO-DO:
+## TO-DO:
 	1. Start page
-		* add ability to enter Identikey
+		- [ ] add ability to enter Identikey
-		* Queue of customers
+		- [ ] Queue of customers
 	2. User Agreement
+		- [ ] Create a ULA page for the customer to accept
 	3. Selection Pages
-		* ~~OS selection page~~
+		- [x] OS selection page
-		* nature of issue selection page
+		- [ ] nature of issue selection page
-		* if other is selected have ability to type out short description of issue
+		- [ ] if other is selected have ability to type out short description of issue

----
-# DONE:
-	* OS selection page